toodaltat/practice_project/readme.md

 ## Future Enhancements

+-   Have a clear goal of "who" I am doing an analysis for.
+This will aid in directing me in what comparisons ill be looking for. == What part of the community is the dataset pulled from, who would be interested in it.
+Narrow down the scope.

--   Improve recognition to classify skills and job titles and degree names. == Either look for pattern or load dictionary to work against.
+-   Improve item recognition to classify skills, job titles and degree names. == Either look for a pattern or load a dictionary to work against.

 -   Research and then implement more robust text classification models.
     == Identify what makes a text classification model robust.

--   Have a better grip on cleaning text. == Take snippets of text and test processes on them to find faults.
+-   Have a better grip on cleaning text methods. == Take snippets of text and test processes on them to find          faults.

--   Don't just 'git add .' as it makes my 'git commit -m ""' less clear.
+-   Don't just 'git add .' as it makes my 'git commit -m "****"' less clear.

+### For this project

+-   Language department, look to see if people that aren't monolingual have higher 'match score'.
+Is there a common theme with jobs that non-monolingual go for.

+-   Education department, check for what majors look for what companies to set up a bridging program.
+Skills required to enter job market, this web page goes through a sound step by step process; https://www.kaggle.com/code/sonawanelalitsunil/skills-required-to-get-job-in-market

+-   Run a TF-IDF on rows to look for unique words.